-This is just a sample of the kind of skills and information I’ll be teaching in my Critical Thinking course that starts in just a few days (so register now!).
+This is just a sample of the kind of skills and information I’ll be teaching in my Critical Thinking course (so watch The Secular Academy for when next it’s offered).
 Being aware of our innate cognitive biases, and how to correct for them, when we can, with basic math literacy (at least sixth grade level is nearly all you need: which you can learn entertainingly in Math Doesn’t Suck), especially the ability to ascertain and then convert frequencies and then use them for hypothesis testing, are all aspects of the new Critical Thinking skills of the 21st century we should all be better at and have more resources on hand for.

 Even beyond what I’ve talked about here, math literacy, basic numeracy, is essential to being a good critical thinker.
 Quite simply, if you are math illiterate, you cannot be a good critical thinker.
 I’ve given more examples of the use of math literacy to improve sound thinking, indeed how to be a better atheist and even a better feminist, in Innumeracy: A Fault to Fix.